The French opening in China highlights the division of Europe with the United States - ExBulletin

 While the Biden administration and lawmakers on both sides of the aisle portray Xi as working to reshape the world along China’s authoritarian model, European leaders are less united on the risks versus the benefits of close ties with Beijing.

-The Lysis Palace said Macron and President Biden, in a call ahead of the French leaders’ trip, discussed a shared desire to engage China in accelerating the end of the war in Ukraine and to participate to building lasting peace in the region.
+The Elysee Palace said Macron and President Biden, in a call ahead of the French leader’s trip, discussed a “common desire to engage China in accelerating the end of the war in Ukraine and to help build lasting peace in the region”.

 The administration was more reserved in its description of the conversation.
-A two-line reading from the White House simply said that Biden and Macron spoke about the French presidents’ upcoming trip and reiterated their support for Ukraine.
+A two-line reading from the White House simply said that Biden and Macron talked about the French president’s upcoming trip and reiterated their support for Ukraine.

 France’s approach: seeking peace, maintaining economic ties